samplemaker/freefem_matlab_octave_plot/README.md

 If the build fails with Microsoft Visual Studio 10 try to enable the C99-standard or try to change the file name into *.cpp, forcing MVS to use a C++ compiler.<br>

-Since release R2018 MathWorks has implemented a new memory layout for complex numbers.
-Old MEX files are incompatible with this new Interleaved Complex API.
-New ffmatlib MEX files are available but completely untested.
-If you want to be a test volunteer send me an e-mail.
+IMPORTANT: Since Matlab release R2018 MathWorks has worked out a new memory layout for complex matrices.
+Therefore old style MEX files are incompatible with this new Interleaved Complex API.
+If you want to use the runtime optimized code on such a new system please check out the files `fftri2gridfast_matlab_R2018.c` and `fftet2gridfast_matlab_R2018.c` instead.

 ## Notes on Hardware Acceleration